CarlaCGDM/BlenderModularTerrain/README.md

 - It's not really WFC yet but it does give you something.
 - Border detection works well at least.
 - Randomized details per-face results are a little weird.
-- Rotations and mirroring are not automated yet.
+- Rotations and mirroring are not automated yet but will be.